cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * How will you continue developing your professional skills and knowledge?
 * Throw your résumé aside and tell me what makes you, you.
 * What’s something you’d be ecstatic about doing every day for the rest of your professional career?
+* What aspect of your previous company's culture would you like to bring to your next role, and what would you prefer to leave behind?
+* Who would instantly join us if you joined?

 ## Random & Fun Questions